How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Build a legally conforming Demand Promissory Note for Illinois that incorporates all required terms under Illinois promissory note law.
 Fill in your loan details and download your completed, ready-to-sign Demand Promissory Note as a professional PDF.

 Illinois law governs promissory notes with specific usury limits and enforcement rules that defends both note holder and borrower.
-The usury limit in Illinois is 9% maximum for consumer loans under $25,000.
-Lenders have 10 years to file suit to collect on a promissory note in Illinois.
+The usury limit in Illinois is 9% legal rate; most business, corporate, and real-estate-secured loans may carry any agreed rate in writing..
+For a demand note in Illinois, the 6-year limitation period runs from the date demand for payment is made.
 Illinois law requires 3 specific elements in a valid promissory note.

 Illinois Promissory Note Requirements